Team Sydney declares victory in fight against gay hate in sport

 While Team Sydney is essentially a gay and lesbian-oriented group, many of our clubs have both gay and straight members.
 Some clubs choose to be for women or men only because that is how they feel most comfortable but, even so, there tends to be a gay-friendly straight element.

 How many members do you have?

 Gay sport is strong and healthy in Sydney.
 Under the Team Sydney umbrella there are over 30 different clubs – some small, some large.
 Individual members are also welcome.

 We estimate that each week there are about 1,750 people playing sport as part of Team Sydney clubs, and our wider work involves about 4,000 people.

-The organization is governed by a board of directors and a sports council consisting of representatives of our members clubs.
+The organisation is governed by a board of directors and a sports council consisting of representatives of our members clubs.

 What are the main things that Team Sydney delivers for its members?

-We organize three main events each year as part of the Sydney Gay and Lesbian Mardi Gras:
+We organise three main events each year as part of the Sydney Gay and Lesbian Mardi Gras:

 - Our sports festival where clubs run participation matches inviting visitors to ‘have a go’ at their sport;